Music from the Unrealized Film Script: Dusk at Cubist Castle: Release and reception

 Dusk at Cubist Castle was released on August 6, 1996, by Flydaddy Records.
 Early CD pressings included a second album titled Explanation II: Instrumental Themes and Dream Sequences.
 This album contains nine ambient songs, and in the liner notes it is suggested to play the two albums in synchronicity, as this would create quadraphonic sound.
 The songs "The Opera House" and "Jumping Fences" were released as singles.
 To promote the album, the Olivia Tremor Control served as an opener for Beck, and toured with Gorky's Zygotic Mynci in 1998.
 Keyboardist Peter Erchick was brought on as the fifth band member while on tour.

-In a contemporary review of Music from the Unrealized Film Script: Dusk at Cubist Castle, Tom Cox of NME called The Olivia Tremor Control "experts at combining the absurd with the uplifting".
-Jason Cohen of The Austin Chronicle remarked that, with the exception of the "random bursts and transient noise" of "Green Typewriters", Dusk at Cubist Castle is "an embarrassment of pop riches, a mildly psychedelic, lavishly melodic quasi-masterpiece".
-It ranked at number 37 on The Village Voice's year-end Pazz & Jop critics' poll.
+In a contemporary review of Dusk at Cubist Castle for NME, Tom Cox called the Olivia Tremor Control "experts at combining the absurd with the uplifting."
+Alternative Press praised the band's "perfect hooks and strong, melodic singing", while Jason Cohen of The Austin Chronicle remarked that, with the exception of the "random bursts and transient noise" of "Green Typewriters", Dusk at Cubist Castle is "an embarrassment of pop riches, a mildly psychedelic, lavishly melodic quasi-masterpiece."
+Spin reviewer Chuck Stephens gave qualified praise, crediting the group for avoiding "parodic excess or overproduced pabulum" but much preferring the album's "silly pop songs", opining that "when OTC stop shaking ... the mind candy starts to melt."
+Q's Johnny Black found the album largely derivative of 1960s acts such as the Beach Boys and the Beatles, though overall successful at reinterpreting their sounds "through a '90s filter".
+The album ranked at number 37 in The Village Voice's year-end Pazz & Jop critics' poll.

-Dusk at Cubist Castle was later ranked at number 39 by the online magazine Pitchfork on its list of the best albums of the 1990s.
+Writing in retrospect for Pitchfork, Paul Thompson lauded Dusk at Cubist Custle as a "stately, sumptuous, and slightly otherworldly" album "brimming with immaculate hooks and queries bound for the cosmos".
+In 2003, it was ranked at number 39 on the website's list of the best albums of the 1990s.
+In the 2004 Rolling Stone Album Guide, Roni Sarig stated that despite "a serious need for editing", the album stands as the Olivia Tremor Control's "most cohesive recording, revealing a band clearly capable of creating solid retro-pop songs."
+Jason Ankeny, in his review for AllMusic, likened it to the Beatles' 1968 self-titled album in sound and "unfettered creativity", dubbing it "an incredible facsimile".
+Tiny Mix Tapes said that while Dusk at Cubist Candle draws "unabashedly ... from obvious sources", its primary strength "lies not in inventiveness or experimentation (which is not to say it lacks any), but in its ability to strike a dear balance between the temptation of emulating the artists so highly revered, and the exigency and essential need to forge a new sound."